 Nearsightedness is a common problem in our modern world.
-Normal treatment for this condition, such as eye glasses, contact lenses, and corrective surgery, has been successful at helping millions of patients overcome their vision problems.
+Normal treatment for this condition, such as eye glasses, contact lenses, and corrective surgery, have been successful at helping millions of patients overcome their vision problems.
+But, not without risk.

-Myopia can also be brought on by working up close too much and for long periods of time.
-It is a very common condition that affects around 30% of those in western countries.
+Myopia can also be brought on by using your near vision too much and for long periods of time.
+It is a very common condition that affects around 30 percent of those in western countries.
 That number is expected to increase to 50 percent by 2050 as our use of digital devices increases.

 In normal vision, your eyes have a perfectly even curvature (similar to a marble).
 This allows the cornea and lens to refract the incoming image.
-But when you suffer from myopia, the eye is not a perfectly curved surface.
+But when you suffer from myopia, the eye’s surface is not a perfect curve.
 Because the eye isn’t perfectly shaped, it causes the incoming light to be focused in front of your retina.

-In normally shaped eyes, the incoming light is focused directly on the retina.
-That means with myopia, distant incoming images are perceived as blurry.
+In normal-shaped eyes, the incoming light focuses directly on the retina.
+That means with myopia, distant incoming images look blurry.